TianZerL/Anime4KCPP/README.md

 Anime4K is a simple high-quality anime upscale algorithm for anime. it does not use any machine learning approaches, and can be very fast in real-time processing or pretreatment.

 # Why Anime4KCPP
-- Cross-platform, building have already tested in Windows and Linux, MACOS is also supported.
+- Cross-platform, building have already tested in Windows ,Linux, and macOS (Thanks for [NightMachinary](https://github.com/NightMachinary)).
 - Wide compatibility, support both CPU and GPU.
 - easy to use with GUI or CLI.
 - High performance.